 So, you’ve had your medical school interview – maybe you have another one lined up, maybe you’re still waiting to hear back from somewhere, or maybe that’s it for now.
 Either way, the marathon is not quite over yet.
-In this blog, I will share 3 things that you should be doing after your medical school interview.
+In this blog, I will share three things that you should be doing after your medical school interview.

 If you have another interview coming up, or if you’re still waiting to hear back from somewhere, then you need to use your time particularly wisely.
 You have the benefit of having had an interview, and you need to make the most of your experiences.

-Many people feel that their first interview is affected the most by nerves, and hopefully you now feel a little calmer about your next one.
+Many people feel that their first interview is affected the most by nerves, and hopefully, you now feel a little calmer about your next one.
 My advice would be to write down everything that happened in your interview.

 Note down every question, everything you answered, and then analyse it.
 Were you pleased with your performance?
 Is there anything you want to change?
-Are there any areas you want to read more about, for example medical ethics, or hot topics in the news?
+Are there any areas you want to read more about, for example, medical ethics, or hot topics in the news?
 Learn from your mistakes, and use them to enhance your next performance.

 It’s easy to get caught up in the application and interview process and forget about your A-Levels!
-But you have to remember that receiving an offer is not the final step, and you will not be accepted into medical school unless you achieve the A-Level grades required.
+But you have to remember that receiving an offer is not the final step, and you will not be accepted into Medical School unless you achieve the A-Level grades required.